cara-tm/pat_article_social/help.md

     	height: 100%
     }

-#CSS layout for social links
+#5.° CSS layout for social links

 The links can easily been designed.
 Here is all CSS classes available for your purpose: